Best Online Ed.S. in Educational Leadership Rankings Methodology

 - Earn Licensure or Certification: An Ed.S. can often be used to fulfill certification, licensure, or endorsement requirements established by your State Education Agency (SEA)/Department of Education.
 Use this NCES tool to find the website link for the Department of Education in your state.

 - Qualify for a Salary Increase: Some states—especially in the Southeast and Midwest—are willing to reward educators who pursue a “sixth year” degree (e.g. North Carolina Department of Public Instruction: Compensation for Public School Employees).
-That’s why you’ll frequently see programs from schools in Missouri, Arkansas, Florida, Virginia, and Tennessee appearing in our rankings.
+That’s why you’ll frequently see Ed.S. programs from schools in Missouri, Arkansas, Florida, Virginia, and Tennessee appearing in our rankings.

 Long-Term Career Goals